bitbi-core/bitbi.org.website/content/software/wallets.md

   On the first running, it will take a while to sync with the network, please be patient.

+  Golden Wallet now supports bridging BTB from the BitBi network to Ethereum as WBTB, allowing you to trade on Uniswap and interact with Ethereum DeFi ecosystems.

 * ### bitbi-qt

   The reference GUI wallet for BTB, currently only available for Linux.